BenGWeeks/TheBitcoinPlaybook/README.md

 To suggest changes, please submit a pull request.
 The format of this book uses [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/).

+If you submit a pull request, please feel free to add your details to the [Thanks](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/Introduction.asciidoc) section.

 ## Reading this book

 To read this book, see [book.asciidoc](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/Book.asciidoc).
 Click on each of the chapters to read in your browser.